-Check out our 2021 series so far, and don't forget to scroll down to see our 2020 webinars on political appointments!
+More webinars coming soon.
+Don't forget to scroll down to see our past webinars on political appointments and more!

 While the dates and times have yet to be confirmed, LCWINS will host webinars on the following topics in early 2021:

 In a series of six webinars, LCWINS demystifies the political appointments process.
 Through our diverse array of speakers, we hope to prepare women interested in Senate-confirmed roles to put their names forward, support their candidacy effectively, and successfully navigate Senate confirmation.
 All who are interested are welcome to attend, but the sessions will focus on women's preparation for political appointment in senior roles.

 These webinars were conducted in the fall of 2020, leading up to the election.
 Click on the links below to see the webinar (Session 1, 2, 3, and 5 were recorded) and notes and other links associated with each topic.

 Another invaluable resource is the Partnership for Public Service Center for Presidential Transition’s Ready to Serve website.

 In a series of six webinars, LCWINS will demystify the political appointments process.
 Through our diverse array of speakers, we will prepare women interested in Senate-confirmed roles to put their names forward, support their candidacy effectively, and successfully navigate Senate confirmation.
 All who are interested are welcome to attend, but the sessions will focus on women's preparation for political appointment in senior roles.